Business Intelligence

 Decision Framework

-When choosing between these tools, think about your performance requirements, current infrastructure, and specific use cases:
+When choosing between these tools, think about your performance requirements, current infrastructure, and specific use cases when comparing BI tools:

 Ultimately, the right choice depends on aligning your tool with your broader AI-driven analytics strategy.
 By doing so, you can streamline your workflows and maintain strong data governance.